sgarciav/sergiogarciavergara.com/README.md

     $ cd /path/to/sergiogarciavergara.com
     $ bundle exec jekyll serve

+## General Notes

+* When adding a new image, try to add one that is 1280px in width, and that it has a transparent background.
+This will make the post more aesthetically pleasing.

 # Misc

 ## License

-GNU General Public License v3.0
+GNU General Public License v3.0.

 ## Credits